finbourne/lusid-sdk-java/sdk/docs/WorkspaceApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // WorkspaceApi apiInstance = apiFactory.build(WorkspaceApi.class);

         WorkspaceApi apiInstance = ApiFactoryBuilder.build(fileName).build(WorkspaceApi.class);
         String workspaceName = "workspaceName_example"; // String | The name of the shared workspace.
         String itemName = "itemName_example"; // String | The name of the item.
         OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The datetime at which to request the workspace item.
 If not provided, defaults to 'latest'. try {
+            // uncomment the below to set overrides at the request level
+            // WorkspaceItem result = apiInstance.getSharedItem(workspaceName, itemName, asAt).execute(opts);

             WorkspaceItem result = apiInstance.getSharedItem(workspaceName, itemName, asAt).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {